eromatiya/lightdm-webkit2-theme-glorious/README.md

 + Make sure that you only have image files and directories inside `/usr/share/backgrounds/` or it will cause an error!
 + If you're on a desktop environment like KDE Plasma and GNOME3, you can set your profile picture and real name in the settings.
 While if you're on a more minimal environment like window managers, you can install and use the program called `mugshot`.
 + If your desktop environment or window manager's logo is not in the sessions screen, feel free to submit a [pull request](https://github.com/manilarome/lightdm-webkit2-theme-glorious/pulls)!
-+ Translations are not yet supported, PR's are welcome!
++ Translations are not yet supported.
+PR's are welcome!

 ### Credits